null4bl3/awesome-banner/README.md

 * Font is optional and will default to the 'banner3' figlet font.
 * Please note that not all figlet fonts will display correctly, depending on terminal with etc.
+* The module calculates terminal width, so it will only work on tty terminals.
+To fix on Windows, just switch to Linux
 * The module takes a font option of 'random', to use a random figlet font on each reload.

 For visual figlet font examples please see: